atomicdata-dev/atomic-data-docs/src/core/concepts.md

-# Atomic Data: Concepts
+# Atomic Data Core: Concepts

+Understanding the Core concepts of Atomic Data are fundamental for reading the rest of the documentation.

 ## Atomic Data

 Atomic Data is a data format for representing information on the web.
-Similar to RDF, it is a directed, labeled graph.
+It is a directed, labeled graph, similar to RDF.
 It can be used to express any type of information, inlcuding personal data, vocabularies, metadata, documents, files and more.
+Contrary to some other (labeled) graph data models, a relationship between two items (Resources) does not have attributes.

 ## Atom (or Atomic Triple)